Safe Swim Defense

 Before a BSA group may engage in swimming activities of any kind, a minimum of one adult leader must complete Safe Swim Defense training, have a commitment card (No. 34243) with them, and agree to use the eight defenses in this plan.

-Knowledge of the eight points of Safe Swim Defense are required for some BSA recognitions.
+Knowledge of the eight points of Safe Swim Defense are required for some BSA advancement and recognitions.
 The list below is a simple version.
 It is appropriate for an introduction to Safe Swim Defense, but does not constitute “training”.

 If you are going to be supervising an aquatics activity, you should see the Safe Swim Defense page on scouting.org for more detailed information.
 Then visit the Online Learning Center and take the Safe Swim Defense course.